LKrew/MissouriLegislationTracker/README.md

-# Missouri Legislation Bot
+## Missouri Legislation Bot
 I made this bot to keep an eye on what is happening in the Missouri State Legislature.
+It uses the LegiScan APIs to check daily for activity in the Missouri legislature and post updates to twitter/x, bsky, and mastodon.
 #### Link to Bot Accounts
 ##### Twitter: https://twitter.com/MissouriTracker
 ##### Blue Sky Social: https://bsky.app/profile/molegtracker.bsky.social